rock-the-prototype/dsl-docs/README.md

 in a form that is **unambiguous, testable, and machine-validated**.
 Even a simple statement like the following demonstrates how
 security, compliance, and auditability are expressed in one atomic sentence.

+### Modalities and Determinism

+The Audit-by-Design DSL restricts modalities to a **binary logic**
+in order to maintain full determinism and auditability.

+*Rationale*

+Only binary modalities can be deterministically evaluated — either a condition is fulfilled or it is violated.
+Anything else (e.g., “should” or “may”) would introduce uncertainty and therefore be non-deterministic, making it unsuitable for CI/CD validation and automated compliance checks.

+This strict modality model ensures traceability and verification in continuous audit pipelines, where every rule must yield a reproducible result: pass or fail.

+Alignment with RFC 2119

+This decision aligns with the IETF RFC 2119

+standard for normative language in technical specifications, which defines:

+MUST / MUST NOT – absolute requirements of the specification

+SHOULD / MAY – optional or recommended behavior, not mandatory

+By limiting the DSL to “must” and “must not”, we preserve semantic precision, regulatory coherence, and machine verifiability — all essential pillars of SECURE Audit-by-Design.

 │